 Convento y Museo de las Úrsulas

-A late-Gothic nunnery founded by Archbishop Alonso de Fonseca in 1512, the religious museum is fairly modest with some interesting...
+A late-Gothic nunnery founded by Archbishop Alonso de Fonseca in 1512, the religious museum here is fairly modest, with some...

-Enjoy a romantic intimate ambience and Italian-inspired dishes like prawn and wild mushroom risotto and duck confit tagliatelle.
-There...
+Enjoy a romantic intimate ambience and Italian-inspired dishes like asparagus, mint and cheese risotto or farfalle with tomato, bacon,...

 Calle del Prior · interesting places nearby